apache/logging-log4j2/src/site/markdown/manual/cloud.md

 Also, in a micro-services, clustered environment it is quite likely that these changes will need to be propagated to multiple servers at the same time.
 Trying to achieve this via REST calls could be difficult.

-Log4j supports dynamic reconfiguration. since the first release Log4j has supported reconfiguration through a file.
+Since its first release Log4j has supported reconfiguration through a file.
 Beginning with Log4j 2.12.0 Log4j also supports accessing the configuration via HTTP(S) and monitoring the file for changes by using the HTTP "If-Modified-Since" header.
 A patch has also been integrated into Spring Cloud Config starting with versions 2.0.3 and 2.1.1 for it to honor the If-Modified-Since header.
 In addition, the